| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 in the sweat of her food’s creel.

-and every twenty Springs from the beginning,
+This Spring and last Springand every twenty Springs from the beginning,

 she has carried the cold seaweed